These carrot cake energy balls are done in 10 minutes! They use simple ingredients and little effort to make a healthy no bake snack.

 Make ahead anything is a life saver.
-Having nutritious snacks prepped and ready to go is key for whenever the inevitable “I’m hungry” starts up.
-These energy balls are a delicious snack you can feel good about serving all throughout the day.
+Having nutritious snacks prepped and ready to go is key for whenever the inevitable "I'm hungry" starts up.
+These carrot cake bites are a delicious snack you can feel good about serving all throughout the day.

 Who knew just healthy, simple, whole foods could taste so good?
-Here’s the breakdown of what you’ll need to make healthy carrot balls:
+Here's the breakdown of what you'll need to make healthy no bake carrot balls:

 - Oat flour